Turkey is a preferred investment destination for many foreigners, and investors looking for profitable investment areas can also settle in Turkey.

 What are the conditions for establishing a personal company in Turkey?

-In order to establish a personal company, several conditions must be met by the owner of the company
+To establish a personal company, several conditions must be met by the company's owner.

 First: a valid passport